Break-even: In other fields

 In nuclear fusion research, the term break-even refers to a fusion energy gain factor equal to unity; this is also known as the Lawson criterion.
 The notion can also be found in more general phenomena, such as percolation.
 In energy, the break-even point is the point where usable energy gotten from a process equals the input energy.

 In computer science, the term (used infrequently) refers to a point in the life cycle of a programming language where the language can be used to code its own compiler or interpreter.
 This is also called self-hosting.

 In medicine, it is a postulated state when the advances of medicine permit every year an increase of one year or more of the life expectancy of the living, therefore leading to medical immortality, barring accidental death.

-In soccer, the break-even requirement was adopted by UEFA.
+In Association football, the break-even requirement was adopted by UEFA.
 It is known as UEFA Financial Fair Play Regulations.
 Its purpose is to prohibit clubs from spending more money on transfers than they earn as businesses, i.e. revenue per each fiscal year excluding donations from sponsors or advertisers.